The Deptford Mice

 The Deptford Mice is a trilogy of children's dark fantasy novels by British author Robin Jarvis.
 The first book, The Dark Portal, was published in 1989 by Macdonald & Company in London, followed that same year by The Crystal Prison and then The Final Reckoning in 1990.
 The trilogy tells the story of a young mouse girl named Audrey Brown and her friends as they fight Jupiter, the evil living god of the sewer rats in the London borough of Deptford.

 The first book in the series, The Dark Portal, was a runner-up for the Smarties book prize in 1989.
 In 2000, The Deptford Mice trilogy made its debut in the United States with the publication of The Dark Portal by SeaStar Books.
 The Crystal Prison and The Final Reckoning were published there in 2001 and 2002 respectively.

+In November 2023, it was announced that Pushkin Children's Books had acquired worldwide publishing rights to The Deptford Mice and would be reissuing the trilogy throughout 2024.
+These editions are "freshly edited" and feature new covers and illustrations by Jarvis.

 Development

 Jarvis came up with the idea for The Deptford Mice while working as a model-maker for television programmes and commercials.
 He had been designing a big, furry alien but decided to take a break and draw something small.
 That something was a mouse who would become the character Oswald Chitter.
 Jarvis continued to doodle mice, and when a friend of his saw the sketches, he suggested they be sent to a publisher.
 The publisher responded positively and asked if there was a story to accompany the drawings.
 At the time there wasn't one, but Jarvis then wrote the story of The Deptford Mice.
 He had originally envisioned it as a picture book, but it became a 70,000 word manuscript.
 When Jarvis's editor told him that the manuscript could make a trilogy due to its long length, he went away and cut it, and then came up with more ideas for the second and third books.
 The entire storyline of the trilogy was worked out by Jarvis before he sat down to write it.
 This meant that he knew the ultimate fates of all the characters from the beginning and was able to easily insert foreshadowing.
 Some of the real history and lore of Greenwich and Blackheath was incorporated by Jarvis into the novels because he believes "that if you can incorporate elements of documented history into fantasy, this will hopefully enhance the experience for the reader and make it more convincing."